-- 1. Rejecting the initial premise.

-- 2. Rejecting one of the other premises, and/or the sorites premise.
+- A) Reject the initial premise. - B) Reject the validity of the argument C) Reject one of the other premises and/or the sorites premise.

-- 3. Rejecting the validity of the argument.

 How does this view escape the sorites paradox?
 Many premises in the typical instance of the sorites paradox will be true on some sharpenings, but false on others.
 So, as above, some of these premises will be undefined; this makes room for the view that the reasoning is valid and the conclusion false, which is the result for which all truth-value gap approaches aim.
 But think again about this sentence: